jwnavarrete/calculator-api/README.md

 ### With Container

 1. Ensure you have Docker installed.
-2. Set up the container with `make setup`.
-3. Start the container on port 3000 with `make start`.
+2. Start the container on port 3000 with `make up`.
-4. Run tests in the container with `make test`.
+3. Run tests in the container with `make test`.